oracle-livelabs/security/database/protect-sensitive-data-in-rest-get-calls-using-oracle-data-redaction/use-redaction-to-anonymize-only-restcalls-and-all-queries/use-redaction-to-anonymize-only-restcalls-and-all-queries.md

     ![New Audit Record](images/new-audit-rec.png)
 3. Now, run the REST call from your browser by refreshing the browser tab.
 The data will be redacted.
     ![Redacted REST Call](images/redacted-rest-call.png)
-4. Again, as ADMIN, you should see additional audit records in the Unified Audit Trail.
+4. Again, as `ADMIN`, you should see additional audit records in the Unified Audit Trail.
 These new audit records should show differences in the values of the application\_contexts column.
 For example, Database Actions SQL will show a value of: '/\_/sql/', while the Oracle Rest Data Services CALL will show the value of application\_contexts column as:
 '/demo_hr_employees/'
     ![Additional Audit Records](images/add-audit-rec.png)
 ## Task 3: Update Redaction policy then review employee query data, REST call data and audit records